2023ayush/Microservice-SpringSecurity-JWT-Auth/README.md

 > 🕐 Backend hosted on AWS EC2 — may take a few seconds to start when idle.

+Best Practices Implemented

+✅ Global Exception Handling – centralized error handling for all services using @RestControllerAdvice.

+✅ DTO Validation – input validated with @Valid and custom constraints for safer requests.

+✅ Logging – SLF4J/Logback logging implemented in controllers and services for easier debugging and monitoring.

+✅ Containerization – all microservices containerized with Docker and orchestrated via Docker Compose.

+✅ Security – JWT authentication with role-based access control.

+✅ Microservice Architecture – separated services with Eureka service discovery and API Gateway routing.

 ## 🏗️ Project Structure